klmnden/azure-docs.tr-tr/articles/media-services/previous/media-services-build-smooth-streaming-apps.md

          }

          # endregion Adaptive Source Level Events
-4. Sonunda **mediaElement AdaptiveSourceOpened** yöntemi, olaylara abone olmak için aşağıdaki kodu ekleyin:
+4. At the end of the **mediaElement AdaptiveSourceOpened** method, add the following code to subscribe to the events:

          adaptiveSource.ManifestReadyEvent +=